dersmon/arachne-caffe/README.md

 The thesis can be downloaded as PDF [here](http://dersmon.net/thesis_webdemo/masters_thesis.pdf).

-Some exampels for classification results can be found [here](http://dersmon.net/thesis_webdemo/).
+Some examples for classification results can be found [here](http://dersmon.net/thesis_webdemo/).